Étienne Geoffroy Saint-Hilaire: Legacy

 The Geoffroy's cat (Leopardus geoffroyi) was named in his honour.

-Étienne Geoffroy Saint-Hilaire is commemorated in the scientific names of two species of South American turtle, Phrynops geoffroanus and Phrynops hilarii.
+Étienne Geoffroy Saint-Hilaire is commemorated in the scientific name of a species of South American turtle, Phrynops geoffroanus.

 His name is also honoured in that of a number of other species, including Geoffroy's spider monkey, Geoffroy's bat, and Geoffroy's tamarin.

 The Catfish Corydoras geoffroy is named after him.